 *I find that Spelt flour works best for the béchamel.
 It tends to absorb more liquid, creating a lush, thick consistency.
 However, plain flour or gluten free flour will work nicely too.

-**I have concluded that even the precooked lasagne need soaking for a couple of minutes, before assembly, or they end up chewy.
-I used to put them in a deep pan of boiling water, but found that method fiddly, as the tend to stick together, over cook and break into pieces.
+**I have concluded that even the precooked lasagne need soaking for a couple of minutes, before assembly, or they end up chewy, unless you are using a very liquid sauce.
+I used to put them in a deep pan of boiling water, but found that method fiddly, as they tend to stick together, over cook and break into pieces.
 Using a flat shallow tray instead is perfect, because the sheets lay flat, without sticking, or over cooking in the small quantity of water.